coolstuff01/CryptoTracker/TaskList.md

 # Mobile chart potential fixes:
 1) Show tooltips as the mouse hovers along X axis - https://jsfiddle.net/a077grhm/ **N**
-2) The fact that we cannot get the tooltips to show properly when we click on bar and pie charts is due to change in Aspect Ratio from what I can tell.
-Do you have ideas on how to fix it? - **first try to remove  fixed height in gentella .min.css**

 # Enhancements: